acrawford24/SpringProgrammingProject/README.md

 ### Dependencies
 * The only thing you should need in order to fork this repl is a repl.it account, if you just want to run the program to plan a vacation you should be able to wihtout an account.
+* When asked "Do you want to take a vacation?", you must enter "yes" or "no".
+* Any other time the user is asked a question they should respond with the weather/location/hotel/activity spelled exactly how it was ouput to them.
+* If an error occurs the user spelled something wrong, so check the spelling of what was input and re-run the program.
 ### Installing
 * You can fork this program on Repl.it